anyemedola/anyemedola/README.md

 ```

 <!-- ## some stuffs going on my life right now
-- 😎I Work with front-end and mobile development.
+- 😎I Work with front-end web and mobile development(I do a little bit of backend too).
-- 💕Currenctly working with React.JS and KendoUI at SIARL project (lisbon/pt)!
+- 💕Currenctly working as freelancer with ReactJS and React Native;
 - 🍋Also learning Italian and living in Sicily.
 - 🙌Taking Information Systems classes.-->